Learning Home Catalog Composer

 Introduction

 There are, in fact, two common mathematical descriptions of quantum information.
-The one introduced in this lesson is the simpler of the two.
+The one introduced in this course is the simpler of the two.
 This description is sufficient for understanding many (or perhaps most) quantum algorithms, and is a natural place to start from a pedagogical viewpoint.

 Pre-course Survey